BenMorris/NetArchTest/README.md

 The fluent API should direct you in building up a rule based on a combination of predicates, conditions and conjunctions.

-The starting point for any rule is the statuc `Types` class, where you load a set of types from a path, Assembly or namespace.
+The starting point for any rule is the static `Types` class, where you load a set of types from a path, assembly or namespace.

 ```csharp
 var types = Types.FromAssembly(typeof(MyClass));